DFE-Digital/publish-teacher-training/guides/cycle-period-testing.md

 `Find::CycleTimetable.apply_opens(X)`, `real_schedule_for` returns nil, and
 `fetch` on nil raises `NoMethodError`.

-### A scheduled run for the next cycle

-Add a scheduled workflow that runs the suite at the next cycle, once there is a way to move the default instant for a whole run.

-The cycle rolls on one morning a year, and every spec that assumed the old year fails together, on the branch of somebody who did not cause it.
-A scheduled run moves that discovery to a normal working day some weeks earlier.

-`.github/workflows/build-nocache.yml` is the pattern to copy.
-It already uses `schedule: cron`.

-The new workflow should:

-- Run weekly.
-This information changes slowly, so do not run it per pull request.
-- Move the default instant to the mid cycle of the next year.
-- Report a failure to the team without blocking a deployment.
-A failure here warns about the future.
-It is not a fault in the code being merged.

-Leave the `rails-tests` job in `.github/workflows/build-and-deploy.yml` alone.
-It must run at the default instant, the same as a local run, so that a green build means the same thing in both places.
-Surveying the suite at another instant belongs in the scheduled workflow, not in a temporary override of the job every pull request depends on.

 ## Maintenance

 When the policy team confirms next cycle's dates, add an entry to `CYCLE_DATES`.